Machete: Cultural influence

 The flag of Angola features a machete, along with a cog-wheel as communist symbols.

-The emblem of Iran features a machete, along with four crescents and shaddah.

 The southern Brazilian state of Rio Grande do Sul has a dance called the dança dos facões (machetes' dance) in which the dancers, who are usually men, bang their machetes against various surfaces while dancing, simulating a battle.
 Maculelê, an Afro-Brazilian dance and martial art, can also be performed with facões.
 This practice began in the city of Santo Amaro, Bahia, in the northeastern part of the country.

 In the Jalisco region of Mexico, Los Machetes is a popular folk dance.
 This dance tells the story of cutting down sugar cane during the harvest.
 Los Machetes was created by Mexican farm workers who spent a great amount of time perfecting the use of the tool, the machete, for harvesting.
 Traditionally, real machetes are used while performing this dance.

 Similar tools

 The panga or tapanga is a variant used in East and Southern Africa.
 This name may be of Swahili etymology; not to be confused with the panga fish.
 The panga blade broadens on the backside and has a length of 16 to 18 in.
 The upper inclined portion of the blade may be sharpened.